finiam/next-prisma-starter/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/](http://localhost:3000/api).
 This endpoints can be edited in `src/pages/api`.

 The `src/pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+We use `next-connect` so we can better write "controller-like" API route files.

 ## Environment